Did You Injure Your Neck or Back at Work?

 Among the most common injuries sustained in the workplace are injuries to the neck and back.
 Some are minor sprains and strains, but many have significant, even life-altering consequences for the injured worker.
 A permanent neck or back injury can cause chronic pain and limit your ability to do your job.

 The workers’ compensation system protects California workers who sustain these injuries, but getting the treatment and compensation you need is often an uphill battle.
-The workers’ compensation lawyers at McLaughlin & Sanchez are proud to stand up for hardworking people who sustain neck and back injuries at work.
+A workers’ compensation lawyer at Robert A. McLaughlin, APC knows how to stand up for hardworking people who sustain neck and back injuries at work.

 How neck and back injuries happen at work